bbauska/W3Cx-3of5/README.md

 5.  </form>
 ```

-The oninput event handler directly uses the <output> element using the value of its name attribute.
+The oninput event handler directly uses the &lt;output&gt; element using the value of its name attribute.

 Result (do change the input field values):